Celebrating Inaugural World Patient Safety Day

 The theme this year was ‘Patient Safety: a global health priority’ which was complimented by the slogan ‘Speak up for patient safety’ to encourage patients, health workers, policymakers, academics, researchers, professional networks, and the healthcare industry as a whole, to do just that – speak up for patient safety.

-To kick start conversations in the AGPAL office, our team donned their most striking orange attire and gathered for a morning tea.
+To kick start conversations in the AGPAL offices, our teams, Brisbane pictured here, donned their most striking orange attire and gathered for a morning tea.
 Here we discussed the importance of patient safety, the significant impact on patients and healthcare internationally, and how lucky we are in Australia to have such safe, and high-quality healthcare.

 In addition to our own morning tea, we encouraged our clients to join the celebration and spark conversations about patient safety in their own practices by holding a social media contest.
 With the chance to win a team lunch on us, practices from around Australia posted or sent in photos of their practice teams dressed in orange, celebrating World Patient Safety Day.
 It’s great to see so many teams get involved in the initiative!